Aerial medical services

 Careflight NT operates critical care retrieval services for the Top End community.

 This is a 24 hour aerial retrieval service, by airplane or helicopter, if you are seriously ill or injured.
 You can be collected from communities and also from smaller hospitals to be transported to Royal Darwin Hospital.

 Coordination, prioritisation and treatment is by specialist physicians in emergency and critical care, many who also have joint appointments in Royal Darwin Hospital.

 For more information go to the Careflight NT website.

-People in Central Australia are covered by a 24 hour emergency service, which is organised by the Central Australia Health Service (CAHS).
+People in Central Australia are covered by a 24 hour emergency service.

 When medical retrieval to a hospital is required, this is arranged with the Royal Flying Doctor Service (RFDS) and St John Ambulance.